 Maximise available [F]s.

-- Minimax nature \rightarrow be conservative when positing [F]s, but liberal in generalising already-existing ones NO>ALL>SOME learning path.
+- Minimax nature $\rightarrow$ be conservative when positing [F]s, but liberal in generalising already-existing ones NO>ALL>SOME learning path.

 - (13) The NO>ALL>SOME learning path

-- → Macro-parametric properties of a language (= featurally-simpler ones) access before micro-parametric ones. - This predicts the two broad patterns observed w.r.t. universals and variation. - Early CP: 'coarser-grained' categories acquired first, e.g., 'phasal' categories, Core Functional Categories (Biberauer & Roberts, 2015) → early CP, developmental universals. - L1-specific Topic Development: MMM-driven system and sensitivity to initial conditions → L1-specific developmental variation correlating with the parametric form or 'size' of a given structure/operation in the relevant L1. - Which 'parametric' form?
+- → Macro-parametric properties of a language (= featurally-simpler ones) access before micro-parametric ones. - MMM and NO>ALL>SOME then make predictions about formal feature postulation that speak to two key concerns in theories of grammar construction (Biberauer & Roberts, 2015): - 'Parameter setting' (following the Borer-Chomsky Conjecture) - Emergence of functional categories - This helps predict the two broad patterns observed w.r.t. universals and variation. - Early CP: 'coarser-grained' categories acquired first, e.g., 'phasal' categories, Core Functional Categories (Biberauer & Roberts, 2015) → early CP, developmental universals.

+- L1-specific Topic Development: MMM-driven system and sensitivity to initial conditions → L1-specific developmental variation correlating with the parametric form or 'size' of a given structure/operation in the relevant L1. - Which 'parametric' form?
 Topics show distinct A/A' featural properties crosslinguistically.